Special precautions are in place for preventing the spread of COVID-19. Learn more ...

 Dr. Letra joined the UTHealth School of Dentistry faculty in 2011 to be part of the school’s Center for Craniofacial Research.
 She also holds an adjunct faculty position at the Department of Endodontics, and also at the Pediatric Research Center of UTHealth Medical School and the UT MDACC Graduate School of Biomedical Sciences.

-By combining human studies with in vitro and in vivo model systems, our research has elucidated the biological mechanisms underlying genetic variations in those conditions.
-More recently, we have started exploring the field of epigenetics and potential correlations between craniofacial anomalies and cancer.
+By combining human studies with in vitro and in vivo model systems, her research has elucidated the biological mechanisms underlying genetic variations in those conditions.
+More recently, her team has started exploring the field of epigenetics and potential correlations between craniofacial anomalies and cancer.